manuelbieh/react-book/ecosystem/tools.md

 > Dev tool for creating reusable React components

-**React Cosmos** takes things a little bit further and allows us to include external dependencies such as React Router or Redux in our component overview by using the concepts of _fixtures_ and _proxies._ This allows us to display and test such components which would otherwise be a bit harder to do.
-React Cosmos knowingly breaks up the encapsulation of components which we found in the three previously mentioned tools and allows us to move beyond just UI components.
+**React Cosmos** takes things a little bit further and allows us to include external dependencies, such as React Router or Redux in our component overview, by using the concepts of _fixtures_ and _proxies_.
+This allows us to display and test such components more simply.
+React Cosmos knowingly breaks up the encapsulation of components which we found in the three previously mentioned tools and allows us to move beyond _just_ UI components.

 **License:** MIT \(Open Source\)
 **GitHub:** [https://github.com/react-cosmos/react-cosmos](https://github.com/react-cosmos/react-cosmos)